johnsonsirv/pedalshop.com/model-summary.md

 #### PartOptionCombination and PartOptionProhibition
 These models are present but currently without associations.
 For now, they serve as standalone models for storing JSONB fields related to combinations and prohibitions.
+Assumption is general prohibitions on any product and not product-specific prohibitions.

 ## Model Description